AlexBodner/DIAMOND_SuperMario/README.md

 - Further action balancing in more intelligent ways.
 For example, one could hash the frames and associate to that hash the done actions.
 In that way, one could take a different action if the same scenario is seen across different episodes.

 If you'd like to work on this don't be shy to contact us!

+## Authors

+This project was created as a final project for the Computer Vision course of the "Universidad de San Andrés" by the students Alexander Dylan Bodner and María Mora Vigo Malusardi

 ## License